 Besides the monthly recurring cost, you also need to pay for other one-off expenses when employing a maid, namely insurance, airfare, medical screening, employment agency fee and application fees.

 To lower your cost, you can consider opting for a maid transfer.
 This is when you get a maid who is already employed by another household in Singapore, as opposed to one who is flying in from her home country which costs more.
-Do check however for the reason for the transfer.
-You can also consider getting your own maid insurance policy for your FDW if you prefer, or if you are not intending to find a helper through an agency.
+However, do check for the reason for the transfer.
+You can also consider getting your own maid insurance policy for your MDW if you prefer, or if you are not intending to find a helper through an agency.

 Additional COVID-19 Related Costs

-Due to additional COVID-19 travel restrictions, safety measures and additional work in administration and coordination, the costs you have to pay have increased significantly.
+Due to additional COVID-19 travel restrictions, safety measures and additional work in administration and coordination, there may be additional costs.

 Placement Fee/Maid Loan

 Most maid agencies will have this component called a placement fee, sometimes also known as a maid loan.
-This is basically an amount which is a loan that you pay to the maid agency on behalf of the maid.
+This is basically an amount that you loan to the maid agency on behalf of the maid.
 Think of this as what the maid is paying the agency in order to work in Singapore.